aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

       ]
       allowed_mga_objective_locations: list[str] = ["set_nodes", "set_location", "set_edges", "set_supernodes"]

 This class handles all the necessary paramters to set up the the MGA algorithm, in particular, in the `congig.py` the user needs to set:
- -
+- aaa